NyanSwanAung/Object-Detection-Using-DETR-CustomDataset/README.md

 This repository includes
 * Training Pipeline for DETR on Wider Face dataset
 * Wider Face Dataset annotaions and images
-* Inferencing on test dataset
+* Evaluation on test dataset
-* Trained weights and inference graph for Wider Face Dataset in [release page](https://github.com/NyanSwanAung/Pothole-Detection-using-MaskRCNN/releases)
+* Trained weights for Wider Face Dataset in [release page](https://github.com/NyanSwanAung/Pothole-Detection-using-MaskRCNN/releases)
+* Metrics Visualization

 ## About Model
 DETR or DEtection TRansformer is Facebook’s newest addition to the market of available deep learning-based object detection solutions.
 Very simply, it utilizes the transformer architecture to generate predictions of objects and their position in an image.
 DETR is a joint Convolutional Neural Network (CNN) and Transformer with a feed-forward network as a head.
 This architecture allows the network to reliably reason about object relations in the image using the powerful multi-head attention mechanism inherent in the Transformer architecture using features extracted by the CNN.